The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} \mathbf{v}\cdot\mathbf{e}_h = u\cos\left(\alpha\right) + w\sin\left(\alpha\right). \end{align} \]

-A horizontal length along a coordinate line $L'$ increases by a factor when tilted by the angle $\alpha$
+A horizontal length $L'$ along a coordinate line increases, when tilted by the angle $\alpha$, by the factor

 \[ \begin{align} L' = L\cos\left(\alpha\right) \Leftrightarrow L = \frac{L'}{\cos\left(\alpha\right)}. \end{align} \]

 In a numerical implementation, it is often more efficient to absorb this horizontal length magnification factor into the vector field component.
-This gives you
+This yields

 where the index GK stands for geometry-corrected.
 In three dimensions this relation does not change because the horizontal wind component perpendicular to $u$ does not interfere with these calculations.
-On a C-grid you have to average the vertical wind component to the edge:
+On a C-grid, one has to average the vertical wind component onto the edge:

 \[ \begin{align} v_{h, e, \text{GK}} = u_{e} + J_e\newoverline{w_{c}}^{(e)}. \end{align} \]